pascalgiese/commanderfinder/README.md

 ## Save a deck to your clipboard
 By clicking on the Get Deck button after looking up a commander you can get a recommended decklist right into your Windows clipboard.

+## FAQ

+# Why does it say Free Trial Period?
+This tool is written using the PySimpleGUI library which requires a Dev Key.
+You will be prompted to sign up on their page, which you can do completely free of charge at the time of writing this.
+You'll find their website here: https://www.pysimplegui.com/pricing